2004 Chennai Open

-The 2004 Chennai Open was a men's tennis tournament played on outdoor hard courts at the SDAT Tennis Stadium in Chennai in India and was part of the International Series of the 2004 ATP Tour.
-The tournament ran from 5 January through 11 January 2004.
-First-seeded Carlos Moyá won the singles title.
+The 2004 Chennai Open was a men's tennis tournament played on outdoor hard courts at the SDAT Tennis Stadium in Chennai in India, part of the International Series of the 2004 ATP Tour.
+It ran from 5 January through 11 January 2004.
+First-seeded Carlos Moyá won the singles title while Rafael Nadal and Tommy Robredo took the doubles.